mjpaytoncs/GridIntegration/README.md

 # GridIntegration

 ## Overview
 This repository contains a replication of **Brockmole et al. (2002)**, adapted to study **aphantasia**.
 The experiment is a visual working memory task where participants view two sequentially presented 4x4 grids with some filled squares.
-Their task is to identify the **one square** that was missing in **both** presentations.
+Their task is to identify the **one square** missing in **both** presentations.

 This version has been implemented using **jsPsych** for **online data collection**.